qza7849467chensh5/reflective-bind/README.md

 # Reflective Bind

-In React, using inline functions (arrow functions and `Function.prototype.bind`) in render will [cause pure components to wastefully re-render]((https://flexport.engineering/optimizing-react-rendering-part-1-9634469dca02)).
-As a result, many React developers encourage you to [never use inline functions](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-no-bind.md) in render.
-However, others think that [avoiding them is premature optimization](https://cdb.reacttraining.com/react-inline-functions-and-performance-bdff784f5578).

-With reflective-bind, you can freely use inline functions in render without worrying about wasteful re-rendering of pure components.
+With reflective-bind, you can freely use inline functions in render without worrying about wasteful re-rendering of React pure components.
 The best part is, it requires almost no code change 🙌

+[Check out our blog post](https://flexport.engineering/ending-the-debate-on-inline-functions-in-react-8c03fabd144) for more info on the motivation and the inner workings of reflective-bind.

 ## Installation